stevekinney/making-music/README.md

 # Making Music in the Browser

-Here is a collection of resources and materials from my talk on _Making Music in the Browser.
+Here is a collection of resources and materials from my talk on _Making Music in the Browser_.

 ## Slides